mifi/editly/README.md

 - [Node.js installed](https://nodejs.org/en/) (Recommended to use newest stable version)
 - Should work on Windows, MacOS and Linux.
 Needs at least Node.js v12.16.2 on MacOS ([see issue](https://github.com/sindresorhus/meow/issues/144)).
 See also https://github.com/stackgl/headless-gl#system-dependencies
+- (Linux) may require some extra steps, see [headless-gl](https://github.com/stackgl/headless-gl#system-dependencies).

 Make sure you have `ffmpeg` and `ffprobe` installed and available in `PATH`